hbkworld/streaming-spec/complex_types.md

 ## Terminology

-- Measured value: A measured value consists at least of one member.
-Arrays and structs can be used to combine several members to a compound measured value.
+- Signal value: A signal value consists at least of one member.
+Arrays and structs can be used to combine several members to a compound signal value.
 - Member: A member is a base data type carrying some measured information.
+- Time Family
+- Signal
+- Meta Data
+- Function Data

 ## Signal Data